Anthony Ashley Cooper, 1st Earl of Shaftesbury: Early life and first marriage, 1621–1640

 Location of Dorset in England.
-Anthony Ashley Cooper was born in Dorset in 1621, and he would maintain important links with the county throughout his political career.
+Anthony Ashley-Cooper was born in Dorset in 1621, and he would maintain important links with the county throughout his political career.

-Cooper was the eldest son and successor of Sir John Cooper, 1st Baronet, of Rockbourne in Hampshire, and his mother was the former Anne Ashley, daughter and sole heiress of Sir Anthony Ashley, 1st Baronet.
+Ashley-Cooper was the eldest son and successor of Sir John Cooper, 1st Baronet, of Rockbourne in Hampshire, and his mother was the former Anne Ashley, daughter and sole heiress of Sir Anthony Ashley, 1st Baronet.
 He was born on 22 July 1621, at the home of his maternal grandfather Sir Anthony Ashley in Wimborne St Giles, Dorset.
-He was named Anthony Ashley Cooper because of a promise the couple had made to Sir Anthony.
+He was named Anthony Ashley-Cooper because of a promise the couple had made to Sir Anthony.

-Although Sir Anthony Ashley was of minor gentry stock, he had served as Secretary at War in the reign of Queen Elizabeth I, and in 1622, two years after the death of his first wife, Sir Anthony Ashley married the 19-year-old Philippa Sheldon (51 years his junior), a relative of George Villiers, Marquess of Buckingham, thus cementing relations with the most powerful man at court.
+Although Sir Anthony Ashley was of minor gentry stock, he had served as Secretary at War in the reign of Queen Elizabeth I (d.1603).
+In 1622, two years after the death of his first wife, Sir Anthony Ashley married the 19-year-old Philippa Sheldon (51 years his junior), a relative of George Villiers, Marquess of Buckingham, thus cementing relations with the most powerful man at court.

-Cooper's father was created a baronet in 1622, and he represented Poole in the parliaments of 1625 and 1628, supporting the attack on Richard Neile, Bishop of Winchester, for his Arminian tendencies.
-Sir Anthony Ashley insisted that a man with Puritan leanings, Aaron Guerdon, be chosen as Cooper's first tutor.
+Ashley-Cooper's father was created a baronet in 1622, and he represented Poole in the parliaments of 1625 and 1628, supporting the attack on Richard Neile, Bishop of Winchester, for his Arminian tendencies.
+Sir Anthony Ashley insisted that a man with Puritan leanings, Aaron Guerdon, be chosen as Ashley-Cooper's first tutor.

-Cooper's mother died in 1628.
+Ashley-Cooper's mother died in 1628.
 In the following year his father remarried, this time to the widowed Mary Moryson, one of the daughters of wealthy London textile merchant Baptist Hicks and co-heir of his fortune.
-Through his stepmother, Cooper thus gained an important political connection in the form of her grandson, the future 1st Earl of Essex.
-Cooper's father died in 1630, leaving him a wealthy orphan.
-Upon his father's death, he inherited his father's baronetcy and was now Sir Anthony Ashley Cooper.
+Through his stepmother, Ashley-Cooperthus gained an important political connection in the form of her grandson, the future 1st Earl of Essex.
+Ashley-Cooper's father died in 1630, leaving his son (age 9) a wealthy orphan.
+Upon his father's death, he inherited his father's baronetcy and was now Sir Anthony Ashley-Cooper.